-"The rest of the story," or what the Army actually did, can be studied not to provide the "right answer," but to provide closure for readers.
+"The rest of the story," or what the Army actually did, can be studied not as the "right answer" but to provide closure for readers.
 Many paths often lead to similar end results for acquisition development programs.
 The case study itself provides the epilogue to the first key decision on how the Army proceeded when the strategy hit the contracting barrier.
-For the second key decision point, the Army selected a pattern and named it the Operational Camouflage Pattern (OCP) to emphasize that the pattern's reach extends beyond Afghanistan to other Army military operating environments.
+For the second key decision point, the Army selected a pattern and named it the Operational Camouflage Pattern (OCP) to emphasize that the pattern's reach extends beyond

+Afghanistan to other Army military operating environments.
 Because the alternative camouflage patterns all tested similarly, the decision came down to other considerations.
-The digital patterns that were based on the U.S. Marine Corps patterns (MARPATs) were never seriously considered because Army senior leaders were concerned about the following three things: strict literal compliance to the restrictions in the Fiscal Year (FY) 2014 National Defense Authorization Act (NDAA), the backlash from the U.S. Marine Corps leadership (who did not favor the Army leveraging the MARPATs), and the soldier/public perception of the Army choosing another "digital" pattern after the tepid response to the UCP adoption.
+The digital patterns that were based on the U.S. Marine Corps patterns (MARPATs) were never seriously considered because Army senior leaders were concerned about the following three things: strict literal compliance to the restrictions in the Fiscal Year 2014 National Defense Authorization Act (NDAA), the backlash from the U.S. Marine Corps leadership (who did not favor the Army leveraging the MARPATs), and the soldier/public perception of the Army choosing another "digital" pattern after the tepid response to the UCP adoption.
 The OEF CP pattern was not chosen because of affordability concerns.
-The Army accepted the 10% licensing fees on all camouflaged uniforms and equipment for Afghanistan in OEF CP because funding for Afghanistan operations came from overseas contingency operations accounts and not from the Army's base budget funding.
-Transitioning the entire Army to a different camouflage pattern for use in both garrison and deployments is a completely different effort (orders of magnitude larger in scale) than fielding uniforms and equipment to soldiers for one particular operation.
-The Army spends approximately \$39 million per month maintaining uniforms and equipment of approximately one million active duty, reserve, and National Guard soldiers.
-Ten percent licensing fees of \$3.9 million per month in perpetuity were obviously unacceptable and unaffordable.
-The camouflage pattern vendor claimed that they did not control the 10% premium paid by the Army for OEF CP patterned uniforms and equipment.
-At the same time, they claimed they could reduce the fees to the 1% level.
-The Army could not trust the vendor-if they didn't control the fees, how could they reduce them?
-Choosing OCP resulted in soldiers' benefiting from an effective camouflage pattern and the nation benefiting from the best use of limited resources.
 The Army continues to work on improving the force protection and concealment of soldiers through more effective camouflage for uniforms and equipment.

-Specifically, the Army is considering camouflage tailored for woodland/jungle and desert/arid military operating environments.
+Operational Camouflage Case Study